Get Answers to Frequently Asked Questions

-FAQ
+Consumer FAQ

 How do I file a complaint about a bank?

 All complaints must be submitted in writing.
+See File a Complaint for more information.

-What does "FDIC insured" mean?
+What does “FDIC Insured” mean?

-The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects the funds depositors place in banks and savings associations
+The Federal Deposit Insurance Corporation (FDIC) is an independent agency of the United States government that protects the funds depositors place in banks and savings associations.

 Who should I contact regarding credit bureaus?

-Contact the Arkansas Securities Department at 501-324- 9260 or www.securities.arkansas.gov
+Contact the Arkansas Securities Department at 501-324-9260 or www.securities.arkansas.gov.

 How do I find out if my mortgage loan officer is licensed?